Superrigidity of maximal measurable cocycles of complex hyperbolic lattices: Proof of the main theorem

 \begin{prop} \cite[Proposition 1.2]{sarti:savini} In the setting of Setup \ref{setup} we assume that $1<m<n$, that $X$ is $\Gamma$-ergodic and that $\sigma$ is maximal.
 Denoting by $\textup{\textbf{H}}$ the algebraic hull of $\sigma$ and by $H=\textup{\textbf{H}}(\matR)^{\circ}$, then $H$ splits as the product $K\times L_{nt}\times L_t$, where $K$ is a compact subgroup of $\su$, $L_t$ is a Hermitian Lie group of tube type and $L_{nt}$ is a Hermitian Lie group not of tube type that splits again as a product of several copies of $\textup{SU}(n,1)$. \end{prop}

 \begin{proof} Recall that a measurable cocycle $\sigma:\Gamma \times X \rightarrow \su$ is \emph{tight} if it satisfies

 Since we assumed $\sigma$ maximal, it must be tight by the same proof of \cite[Proposition 4.7]{sarti:savini}.
 By \cite[Theorem 3.5]{savini2020} the group $H$ is reductive and hence it splits as the product of a compact factor $L_c=K$ and a non compact factor $L_{nc}$.
-We notice that the latter is a semisimple Hermitian Lie group tightly embedded in $\textup{SU}(m,n)$.
-By splitting $L_{nc}$ in simple factors $L_1,\ldots,L_k$, we notice that the composition of $\sigma$ with any projection $\pi_i: L_1\times\ldots\times L_k\rightarrow L_i$ is a Zariski dense maximal measurable cocycle from a complex hyperbolic lattice to $L_i$ which moreover admits a boundary map.
+By splitting $L_{nc}$ in simple factors $L_1,\ldots,L_k$, we notice that the composition of $\sigma$ with any projection $\pi_i: L_1\times\ldots\times L_k\rightarrow L_i$ is a Zariski dense maximal measurable cocycle from a complex hyperbolic lattice to $L_i$.
 It follows by \cite[Theorem 5]{moraschini:savini:2} that none of the $L_i$'s can be isomorphic to $\textup{SU}(1,1)$.
 Hence the inclusion $L_{nc}\rightarrow \textup{SU}(m,n)$ satisfies the hypothesis of \cite[Proposition 2.5]{Pozzetti}, which states that each factor $L_i$ is either of tube type or isomorphic to some $\textup{SU}(p_i,q_i)$.
 We denote by $L_t$ the tube-type part and we focus on the non-tube type factors.
 Again by \cite[Theorem 5]{moraschini:savini:2}, if one of $\textup{SU}(p_i,q_i)$'s is actually of the form $\textup{SU}(s,1)$ (that is $q_i=1$), we must have that $s$ is equal to $n$ by Zariski density.
 By Corollary \ref{corollary} the Zariski density of an ergodic cocycle taking values into $\textup{SU}(p_i,q_i)$ implies necessarily that $q_i=1$ and we are done. \end{proof}

-One can investigate the behaviour of measurable cocycles of complex hyperbolic lattices into other Hermitian Lie groups than $\su$.
+One can investigate the behavior of measurable cocycles of complex hyperbolic lattices into other Hermitian Lie groups than $\su$.
 In \cite{sarti:savini} we study the case of isometries of infinite dimensional Hermitian symmetric spaces.
 A hint for working with infinite dimensional measurable cocycles was given by the recent paper by Duchesne, L\'{e}cureux and Pozzetti \cite{duchesne:pozzetti} that investigate maximal representations of surface groups and hyperbolic lattices into infinite dimensional Hermitian groups.